exasol/pyexasol/doc/user_guide/exploring_features/import_and_export/index.rst

 Export
 """"""
-See :func:`pyexasol.ExaConnection.export_to_file`.
-This function supports exporting data from an Exasol database into a file, path object, file-like object opened in binary mode, or to a process ``STDOUT`` using ``sys.stdout.buffer``.
+See :meth:`pyexasol.ExaConnection.export_to_file`.
+This method supports exporting data from an Exasol database into a file, path object, file-like object opened in binary mode, or to a process ``STDOUT`` using ``sys.stdout.buffer``.